nonsenz/nonsenz.github.com/_posts/2014-07-17-freenas-jail-bootstrap.md

     > portmaster shells/zsh editors/vim

-as all the software and its dependencies will be compiled on your machine, this can take while...
+as all the software and its dependencies will be compiled on your machine, this can take while... now set up zsh as your default shell with

+    > chsh -s zsh USERNAME

 now you have a nice base jail to start working with. have fun.